the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 - *Model*  or *Local population model*, which is, at its core, a set of differential equations describing the local neuronal dynamics;

-- *Connectivity*, represents the large scale structural connectivity of the brain, ie white-matter tracts;
+- *Connectivity*, represents the large scale structural connectivity of the brain, i.e. white-matter tracts;

 - *Long range Coupling*, is a function that is used to join the local dynamics at distinct locations over the connections described in *Connectivity*;